Jatzelberger/gw2-upload-tool/README.md

 4. (Name doesnt matter since it will be overwritten anyways.
 Just for server-audit identification)
 5. Select a channel you want to post your logs to
 6. Now click on _copy WebHook URL_
-7. Open Upload Tool with double-click on _Upload Tool.exe_
+7. Open Upload Tool with double-click on _UploadTool.exe_
 8. Click on the small arrow next to _START_.
 It should open a small menu
 9. Now enter a webhook name to identify your server and copy your webhook url inside the corresponding text field
 10. Click **+** button to add this server to the server list